 The area surrounding the site includes lands zoned as local centre, commercial core, mixed use, general residential, public recreation and infrastructure.
 There are a number of existing residences located southwest and west of the site.
 The nearest existing residential receptor is located approximately 50m from the site boundary, at the corner of Bridge Road and Wentworth Park Road.

-7.14.2 Impacts of demolition and early works on air quality
+6.14.2 Impacts of construction on air quality